 - SEO & CRO features : Structured URL handling, loading times, meta fields and conversion optimizations such as upselling, bundles and one-click purchase

-In addition, the system's expandability is important.
-Especially if you're planning a B2B setup or want to map hybrid models like B2B2C, you need flexible API interfaces and an ecosystem with functioning extensions.
+Beyond these fundamentals, the system’s extensibility becomes essential.
+If you plan a B2B setup or hybrid models like B2B2C, you’ll need flexible API integrations and a stable ecosystem with reliable extensions.

-Some platforms offer you specialized Conversion tools built right into the system .
-Learn more in our article on Shopify Plus CRO services.
+Some platforms offer specialized conversion optimization tools directly within the system.
+You’ll find more details in our guide on Shopify Plus CRO Services.

-If you're into e-commerce, you'll hardly be able to ignore Shopify.
-It's one of the most popular platforms worldwide, primarily because it's easy to get started and scales up as you go.
+If you’re working in e-commerce, it’s almost impossible to overlook Shopify.
+The platform is one of the most popular globally, mainly because it’s easy to get started and it scales smoothly as your business grows.

-- You don't need a development team for the first steps
+- You don’t need a development team to get started.

-- Themes, payment providers, taxes and shipping are configured in just a few clicks
+- Themes, payment providers, taxes, and shipping can be configured within a few clicks.

-- The App Store provides you with thousands of extensions – from email marketing to warehouse management
+- The App Store offers thousands of extensions, from email marketing to inventory management.

-- Multichannel selling works directly – for example, via social media or marketplaces
+- Multichannel selling works right out of the box, across social media and marketplaces alike.

-Shopify is suitable for ambitious beginners, while Shopify Plus is a solution for growing brands with enterprise ambitions.
-We'll show you the differences between the two options in detail in the article Shopify Advanced vs. Shopify Plus.
+In short: Shopify is ideal for ambitious beginners, while Shopify Plus is designed for fast-growing brands with enterprise-level demands.
+You can find a detailed comparison in Shopify Advanced vs Shopify Plus.

-If you need support, you can find a suitable Shopify Plus agency here that can assist you with setup, migration, or custom development.
+If you need professional support, you’ll find a specialized Shopify Plus agency that can assist with setup, migration, or custom development.

-If you're looking for an e-commerce system for large product catalogs, international markets, or complex processes, enterprise solutions are in a league of their own.
+If you're evaluating e-commerce platforms for large product catalogs, international markets, or complex workflows, enterprise systems operate in a category of their own.

 Shopify Plus vs. Magento